 See Quirky Statues In Buddha Park

-This list of the most beautiful places in Laos wouldn’t be complete without Buddha Park, locally known as Xieng Khuan, which translates to ‘Spirit City’, is like the eccentric cousin in Laos’ family of tourist attractions.
-Located just outside Vientiane, this park is filled with Buddhist and Hindu sculptures that closely resemble a Salvador Dali painting, but with a distinct Southeast Asian twist.
+This list of the most beautiful places in Laos wouldn’t be complete without Buddha Park, locally known as Xieng Khuan, which translates to ‘Spirit City’.
+Located just outside Vientiane, this park is filled with giant Buddhist and Hindu sculptures that you might think are ancient but they were actually created specifically for the park in 1958 by a local monk turned mystic.

 Enjoying this post?
 Then you may also like our list of things to know before visiting Thailand and this list of hidden gems in Vietnam.